Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Data Engineering

 Data Engineering is the foundation for the new world of Big Data.
-Here we learn to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive data sets.
-Any good data scientist should know about data engineering.
+Any good data scientist should know about data engineering and how to deploy models, at least at the most basic level.
+Very early in your training you should start deploying models from your projects online.
+These days, employers are looking for these skills and you'll have a better shot a scoring the job than if you only know how to create models.

 **Topics covered**: